Menu

 Implementation

 Works of a wide range of artists and sculptors are used to explain techniques and share ideas.
 Key skills and knowledge are taught including incorporating colour, form & space, line, pattern, shape and texture.
-They are encouraged to create, develop, experiment and evaluate their artwork including painting and sculpturing techniques.
+Children are encouraged to create, develop, experiment and evaluate their artwork including painting and sculpturing techniques.

 At Borrow Wood Primary School, we also provide the children with additional opportunities and events to further promote the love of art, including - demonstrations and workshops with local artists, themed art days, such as the National Gallery’s ‘Take One Picture’, creative homework and an Art Club.